ekara-platform/website/content/reference/cli/commands.md

 Arguments:

-* `descriptor-repository-url`: the URL of the repository where the environment descriptor is located.
+* `repository-url`: the URL of the repository where the environment descriptor is located.

 Main options:

-* `-d --descriptor <descriptor-file-name>` The name of the environment descriptor, if missing we will look for the defaulted one: `ekara.yaml`.
+* `-d --descriptor <descriptor-file-name>` The name of the environment descriptor, if missing we will look for the default one: `ekara.yaml`.
 * `-U --user <user-name>` The user to log into the descriptor repository.
 * `-P --password <user-password>` The password to log into the descriptor repository.
 * `-p --param <param-file>` Location of the parameters file that will be substitutable in the descriptor.